open-draft/dotalias/README.md

 import result from 'myModule'
 ```

 In the same fashion, the configuration file can be written in [various formats](#configuration-file).
-Here's an example using YAML:
+Here's an example of the configuration in YAML:

 ```yaml
 myResult: './module.js'
 ```

+## Features

 ### Exact module name